open-telemetry/opentelemetry-dotnet/README.md

    [OpenTelemetry.Adapter.AspNetCore][OpenTelemetry-adapter-aspnetcore-nuget-url] to collect incoming HTTP requests [OpenTelemetry.Adapter.Dependencies][OpenTelemetry-adapter-deps-nuget-url] to collect outgoing HTTP requests, SqlClient calls, and Azure SDK calls

-2. Make sure `TracerFactory`, is registered in DI.
+2. Use the `AddOpenTelemetry` helper method to add Open Telemetry.
+This registers `TracerFactory` in the Dependency Injection Container.

     ```csharp
     services.AddOpenTelemetry(builder =>